Zuikyo/ZIKRouter/Documentation/English/RoutableDeclaration.md

 </details>

 The routable declaration here is for supporting storyboard.
-When a segue is performed and the UIViewController is routable, ZIKRouter will search it's view router and prepare it.
+When a segue is performed and the UIViewController is routable, ZIKRouter will search its view router and prepare it.

 ## Routable protocol